Creating an IAM Chapter

 - A request is made to IAM Centre for the initiation of a new Chapter

-- IAM Centre confirms the critical mass requirement is met, and agrees the initial directors for the Chapter Executive group
+- IAM Centre confirms the critical mass requirement is met

-- IAM Board agrees that an Organising Team can begin
+- IAM Board agrees that an Organizing Team can begin

-- The Organising Team forms and communicates with members locally
+- The Organizing Team forms and communicates with members locally

-- The legal entity is incorporated and the Chapter Executive signs an Agreement with IAM Centre
+- The legal entity is incorporated, a Chapter Executive committee is formed and signs an Agreement with IAM Centre

 - The Chapter Executive prepares the Chapter Start-Up Business Plan

-- The Chapter Executive and Organising Team create a launch plan with support from an IAM Centre-appointed Start-Up Team (comprising an IAM Board Member and Office staff)
+- The Chapter Executive and Organizing Team create a launch plan with support from IAM Centre

 - An official launch event takes place